 The main culprits for pain are ill-fitting, old and overused shoes, or shoes that don’t match your foot’s unique needs.
 “As the former medical director of the New York City Marathon and founding medical director of the Rock ‘n' Roll Marathon Series, no one has seen more running shoes than I have," said Maharam.
 "And one thing I always looked at when runners came to the injury tent was their shoes to see if they were worn out,” he added.

 You’re in need of a new pair of running shoes if you’ve hoofed it more than 500 miles in them already, or you turn them over and you see that part of the heel has broken down or the “knobs” dotting the bottom of the soles have disappeared, Maharam said.

 To find the proper fit, Dr. Stephen M. Pribut, a podiatrist in private practice in Washington D.C., recommends trying running shoes out in the store first (some will even let you take a quick jog in them), wearing athletic socks when you try them on and leaving a finger’s width in front of your toe.
 Once you know what works, you can hunt for deals online.

 If you’re scrunched for time, though, the benefit with buying them online is often generous return policies that allow you to order a couple sizes to see what works best.
 You’ll also want to choose one based on your foot’s needs — if you under or overpronate, for instance.

-Once you’re on the hunt, here are seven pairs of running shoes for women experts recommend:
+If you're on the hunt, here are six pairs of running shoes for women experts recommend.